UCR-Robotics/ee144/docs/lab4.rst

 In this lab, we will switch gears and work on the manipulator.

 Specifically, we will write a script to solve the Forward Kinematics problem.
-Given joint angles, the task is to compute the position of the end effector.
+Given joint angles and the dimension of the manipulator, the task is to compute the position of the end effector.
-You can use Power of Exponential, D-H Parameters or other approaches you like.
+You can use Product of Exponentials, D-H Parameters or other approaches you like.
-We will provide a couple of test cases for you in autograder.
+We will provide a couple of test cases for you on autograder.
 The script you submitted should be able to pass all test cases.

-Preview: We will team up and work on Inverse Kinematics problem next time.
+Preview: We will team up and work on Inverse Kinematics next time.

 Submission